The Morrígan: Ulster Cycle

 In the Táin Bó Cúailnge ("The Cattle Raid of Cooley"), Queen Medb of Connacht launches an invasion of Ulster to steal the bull Donn Cuailnge; the Morrígan, like Alecto of the Greek Furies, appears to the bull in the form of a crow and warns him to flee.
-Cúchulainn defends Ulster by fighting a series of single combats at fords against Medb's champions.
+Cú Chulainn defends Ulster by fighting a series of single combats at fords against Medb's champions.
 In between combats, the Morrígan appears to him as a young woman and offers him her love and her aid in the battle, but he rejects her offer.
 In response, she intervenes in his next combat, first in the form of an eel who trips him, then as a wolf who stampedes cattle across the ford, and finally as a white, red-eared heifer leading the stampede, just as she had warned in their previous encounter.
-However, Cúchulainn wounds her in each form and defeats his opponent despite her interference.
+However, Cú Chulainn wounds her in each form and defeats his opponent despite her interference.
 Later, she appears to him as an old woman bearing the same three wounds that her animal forms had sustained, milking a cow.
-She gives Cúchulainn three drinks of milk.
+She gives Cú Chulainn three drinks of milk.
 He blesses her with each drink, and her wounds are healed.
-He regrets blessing her for the three drinks of milk, which is apparent in the exchange between the Morrígan and Cúchulainn: "She gave him milk from the third teat, and her leg was healed.
+He regrets blessing her for the three drinks of milk, which is apparent in the exchange between the Morrígan and Cú Chulainn: "She gave him milk from the third teat, and her leg was healed.
 'You told me once,' she said,'that you would never heal me.'
-'Had I known it was you,' said Cúchulainn, 'I never would have.'"
+'Had I known it was you,' said Cú Chulainn, 'I never would have.'"
 As the armies gather for the final battle, she prophesies the bloodshed to come.

-In one version of Cúchulainn's death-tale, as Cúchulainn rides to meet his enemies, he encounters the Morrígan as a hag washing his bloody armour in a ford, an omen of his death.
-Later in the story, mortally wounded, Cúchulainn ties himself to a standing stone with his own entrails so he can die upright, and it is only when a crow lands on his shoulder that his enemies believe he is dead.
+In one version of Cú Chulainn's death-tale, as Cú Chulainn rides to meet his enemies, he encounters the Morrígan as a hag washing his bloody armour in a ford, an omen of his death.
+Later in the story, mortally wounded, Cú Chulainn ties himself to a standing stone with his own entrails so he can die upright, and it is only when a crow lands on his shoulder that his enemies believe he is dead.